dask/dask/docs/source/array-stack.rst

 Stack
 -----

-We stack many existing dask Arrays into a new array, creating a new dimension as we go.
+We stack many existing Dask arrays into a new array, creating a new dimension as we go.

 .. code-block:: python